Fall 2012 2nd Edition

 The Chronicle of Higher Education, Nov.
 5, 2012

 Community colleges have traditionally relied heavily on nontenure-track faculty, with 85 percent of their instructors in 2010 not eligible for tenure, according to the most recent federal data available.
 But the trend has been increasingly evident at four-year institutions, where nearly 64 percent of the instructional faculty isn't eligible for tenure.
 Read more on adjuncts »

 Threat Assessment Training

 In an effort to proactively reach out to members of our college community and to address inappropriate behavior and events before they escalate, the Community College of Rhode Island has created a Threat Assessment Committee.
 The Committee is charged with establishing policies and procedures that encourage early action and intervention when necessary to maintain a high-quality and safe learning environment.
-Read more »
+Read more on threat assessment training »

 - Protocol for Faculty

 Register for Training Sessions - To request a presentation at your departmental meeting, contact Michael Cunningham.